Today, expanding your technology stack comes with a hidden cost: increased risk.

-risk quantification and how does it work?
+So what is risk quantification, and how does it actually work?

 What is risk quantification?